bnodnarb/AIRMF/_posts/govern/04-05-01-capturing-stakeholder-feedback.md

 <br>
 Beyond Internal and laboratory-based system testing, organizational policies and practices should also consider AI system fitness-for-purpose related to the intended context of use.

 Participatory stakeholder engagement is one type of qualitative activity to help AI actors answer questions such as whether to pursue a project or how to design with impact in mind.
-The consideration of how to convene a group and the kinds of individuals, groups, or community organizations to include is an iterative process connected to the purpose of the system being pursued.
+The consideration of when and how to convene a group and the kinds of individuals, groups, or community organizations to include is an iterative process connected to the system purpose and its level of risk.
 Other factors relate to how to collaboratively and respectfully capture stakeholder feedback and insight that is useful, without being a solely perfunctory exercise.

 These activities are best carried out by personnel with expertise in participatory practices, qualitative methods, and translation of contextual feedback for technical audiences.

 Participatory engagement is not a one-time exercise and should be carried out from the very beginning of AI system commissioning through the end of the lifecycle.
 Organizations can consider how to incorporate engagement when beginning a project and as part of their monitoring of systems.
 Engagement is often utilized as a consultative practice, but this perspective may inadvertently lead to “participation washing.”
 Organizational transparency about the purpose and goal of the engagement can help mitigate that possibility.

+Organizations may also consider targeted consultation with subject matter experts as a complement to participatory findings.
+Experts may assist internal staff in identifying and conceptualizing potential negative impacts that were previously not considered.

 </details>